 - http://netalyzr.icsi.berkeley.edu/ for a much more detailed network scan, including testing for bufferbloat.

-- Use fixed ethernet not WiFi wherever possible
+- Use fixed ethernet instead of Wi-Fi whenever possible

-- Reduce packet conflicts on WiFi by reducing number of devices operating on the same channel.
+- Reduce packet conflicts on Wi-Fi by reducing the number of devices operating on the same channel.

-- Avoid large data file transfers going over the same WiFi environment concurrently with voice.
+- Avoid large data file transfers over the same Wi-Fi environment concurrently with voice.

-This can be caused either by a particular router Quality of Service (QoS) implementation selected, or particular router vendor defaults.
-We recommend ensuring your router is configured with a low buffer size.
+- Avoid bufferbloat, which can result in high latency, and bursts of jitter.
+We recommend ensuring your router is configured with a low buffer size, as high jitter cannot be masked by a buffer without introducing artificial delay, and often choppy audio.
 The perceived buffer size as determined by this tool should be around 100ms or less: http://netalyzr.icsi.berkeley.edu/

 If you have addressed the above issues and continue to have jitter related impact on your voice quality, you may consider configuring your router with QoS rules to prioritize traffic on the above media UDP ports.
 Given the large range of UDP ports you should only do this with prior consideration to what other traffic may be flowing in that port range.